 The Graduate Diploma in Fuel Technology is awarded on the successful completion of one year of full-time study (18 hours per week) or two years of part-time study (9 hours per week).
-The course is a blend of formal lectures and laboratory work at undergraduate and post-graduate levels.
+The course is a blend of formal lectures and laboratory work at undergraduate and postgraduate levels.

-Hours per week for 2 Sessions

-Lec./Lab.

-A. Introductory Stage (up to nine hours per week)
+A. Introduc ctory Stage (up to nine hours per week) Hours per week for 2 Sessions Lec./Lab.

 3.381 Principles of Fuel Technology 3

 3.382 Combustion Engineering 3

-3.383 Fuel Plant Evaluation and Assignments
+3.383 Fuel Plant Evaluation and Assignments 3

 9

-•
+Hours per week for 2 Sessions Lec./ Lab.

-B. Advanced Stage (up to nine hours per week)
+B. Advance d Stage (up to nine hours per week)

 3.390G Post-graduate Seminar 1

 Advanced Electives 8

-2.001.00

 9

-Subjects to be selected from the following according to availability required:- and specialisation
+Subjects to be selected from the following according to availability and specialisation required :---

 3.391G Atmospheric Pollution and Control 2

-3.392G Fuel Science
+3.392G Fuel Science 3

-3.393G Fuel Engineering Plant Design
+3.393G Fuel Engineering Plant Design 3

-3.394G Thermal Engineering and Fuel Processing
+3.394G Thermal Engineering and Fuel Processing 3

-3.395G Research Techniques and Extension Methods
+3.395G Research Techniques and Extension Methods 2

+3.396G Unit Operations in Waste Management 2